ajatoledo/octoprint-docker-setup/camera-setup.md

-## Persist Printer and Camera Connections in Octoprint Across Reboots
+# Persist Printer and Camera Connections in Octoprint Across Reboots

+## Challenges in Managing Printer and Camera Connections Across Reboots

 **Background**